 - a) Team Representatives must enter the number of teams desired by their college or faculty through the team registration survey, available through the IM office staff.
 All entries must be submitted by the College/Faculty Intramural Committee representative. - b) Team Entry Entry forms should be completed thoroughly with the desired competition level for each team, team name, team representative's phone number, address, and email address.
 Team entry forms must be handed in to the staff in the membership services desk in the Athletic Centre, Goldring Centre, or Varsity Pavilion by the appropriate deadline date.
-Deadline dates for each sport will be listed in the AC Guide, and online at kpe.utoronto.ca/sport-recreation/intramurals.

-Note: Due to a high demand and facility constraints, there are a limited number of entries for each sport.
+Deadline dates for each sport will be listed in the AC Guide, and online at kpe.utoronto.ca/sportrecreation/intramurals. - Note: Due to a high demand and facility constraints, there are a limited number of entries for each sport.
 Late entries or those over the quota will be placed on a waiting list and be used to replace teams as necessary.
-Any recognized unit that confirms that it wishes to have a team in a league by the entry deadline will be guaranteed a ballot to have at least one team, prior to any recognized unit being awarded a second team.
+Any recognized unit that confirms that it wishes to have a team in a league by the entry deadline will be guaranteed a ballot to have at least one team, prior to any recognized unit being awarded a second team. - For Winter 2023, when the outcome of the ballot process will result in a lottery for remaining positions in the league, the IM Office may consider previous default history of the teams still involved in the lottery to determine the most suitable entries.
+This will only be a consideration to remove teams with a history of defaulting.